wymp/ts-simple-interfaces/packages/ts-simple-interfaces/README.md

 Simple Interfaces for Typescript
 ===============================================================================

+>
+> **NOTE:** This library is experimental right now and in active alpha development.
+> While you may feel free to use it, it is expected to change considerably.
+>

 This library attempts to define a set of simplified interfaces for typescript that are compatible with common tools in the ecosystem.
 Most of these tools are I/O-based, such as pub/subs (amqp), relational databases (mysql, postgres), key-value stores (redis), and loggers (winston), but